evilzip/ADS/README.md

-This library is not that useful.
-Perhaps someday it will become great.
+This is the first version of Anomaly Detection Library.